jonbell-lot23/pesos/end_state-approach-and-taste.md

 # APPROACH

-When you're working on a project, you'll be checking this file, todo.md, and chronicler.md.
+When you're working on a project, you'll be checking this file, todo.md, and changelog.md.
 Remember to update this file and those files to be up-to-date with whatever I'm working on and what completed.

-Remember to update chronicler each time you run through stuff so I know what sorts of things we've done and if they worked.
+Remember to update the changelog each time you run through stuff so I know what sorts of things we've done and if they worked.

 I don't need you to race ahead to the end of the project.
 Remember that it's better to have bite-sized projects that I can review and get things iteratively better over time rather than have everything attempted at once.
 That's never going to work.